smoxy/laziodisco-wifi/README.md

  >
  >     -v --verbose            Print to screen all messages.
  >
- >     -V --version            Print version info.
+ >     -V --version            Print version info and exit.